Alimony/Spousal Support Attorney in NH

 Generally, each parent is awarded the ability make day-to-day decisions for the children during his or her parenting time.
 This includes the right to make emergency decisions for the child until the other parent is able to be notified.

-The attorneys at the Law Office of Joseph M. Annutto can assist you in discussing the particular facts and circumstances of your case to determine what decision making responsibility option would be in your children’s best interest.
+Attorney Joseph M. Annutto is a dedicated divorce lawyer in Nashua and can assist you in discussing the particular facts and circumstances of your case to determine what decision making responsibility option would be in your children’s best interest.

 In a standard Parenting Plan, there are three options for residential responsibility of children: sole residential responsibility to one parent, primary residential responsibility to one parent with parenting time awarded to the other parent, or shared residential responsibility where both parties have equal or approximately equal parenting time.